ASNeG/.github/CONTRIBUTING.md

 * Have number of related issue or PR
 * Ended with `, by @author1, @author2`

 Example:

 `* fix error "Unexpected SequenceNumber" #57, by @author1`

+### C++ Styleguid

+* Just follow the style of the existen classes.
+All of them have the same format.
+* Use tabs instead of spaces to indent